Design Research, UX / UI

 “I’m an introvert, so I find networking painful.
 It’s completely energetically overwhelming to me.
 I’m good in small groups.
 When you throw me into a big group, I’m very shy.
 I’ve talked to a lot of other freelancers who feel similarly.”

 Freelancers working in isolation prevents transparency around important issues like pay and healthcare.

 “It is very taboo [to talk about health insurance].
 When you’re surface level friends with someone, you’re not just like, ‘Do you have health insurance?’”

 How Might We

-1) Facilitate trust between freelancers and employers?
+How might we facilitate trust between freelancers and employers?

 Design Principles &

 Based on the how might we questions we defined, we set out to use the qualitative data from research that should also inform our design principles.
 This process helped us ideate on the minimum viable product of the Freedo.

 Freedo empowers freelancers to be free to do the work they like with the people they like.
 Collaborating together is conducive to making connections and also change the dynamics between the people who hire them and those who get hired in a traditional sense.

 Freedo's community facilitates conversations around navigating the gig economy and breaking down the barriers.